fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/01_gettingstarted.md

 !!! note

-    To be able to add the Security Posture Portal to your tenant you need at least ``Contributor`` access
+    To be able to add the Fortify Portal to your tenant you need at least ``Contributor`` access

 1. Configure your tenant environment.
     - Choose which Azure subscription you would like to add the app to.
     - Choose which Resource group the app should live in.
 Choose "New" if you dont have any.
-    - Give the app an appropiate name ``Fortytwo Security Posture Portal``
+    - Give the app an appropiate name ``Fortytwo Fortify Portal``
     - Choose ``On`` on Recurring billing.

 ![Choose subscription and resource group](./media/setup_step4.png)